-I am a Software Architect.
-I live in Palo Alto, California - the heart of the Silicon Valley, and I work for Google.
-If you love software engineering - this is where you got to be!
+I am a Software Engineer.
+I live in Palo Alto, California, the heart of the Silicon Valley, and I work for Google.
+If you love software engineering -- this is where you got to be!

 I don't work alone...
-My life wouldn't be the same without profound influence and inspiration of:
+My life wouldn't be the same without help, profound influence and inspiration of:

 - my mom (for the copper sulfate)